Renatiel/Renatiel/README.md

 #

-Me chamo Renatiel Gadelha, tenho 19 anos e sou natural de Pernambuco.
-Atualmente curso Análise e Desenvolvimento de Sistemas, Ciência da Computação.
+My name is Renatiel Gadelha, I'm 19 years old, and I'm from Pernambuco.
+I'm currently studying Systems Analysis and Development, Computer Science.
+Studying to become a data engineer.

 #
 </span>